CounsellorPolonius/KenLab3D/ReadMe.md

 ## What is this fork?

 I found the on-screen controls to be too distracting.
 I modified it so that they are invisible.
 I intend to use this with a gamepad mapper anyways so having the controls invisible works for me.
+If you are going to use this I recomend downloading the original APK, taking a screenshot then installing this version and using the mapper with the screenshot as reference.

+Of course you could always just turn off the on-screen controls and map the buttons to keyboard keys but I couldn't find a good app to do that.
+Plus, this helped me learn a bit more about C and Java.

-You can download APK from the Releases section.
+You can download the modified APK from the releases section.

 You can also open this project in Android Studio and build the APK there.
 You will need to follow these steps however.